kimh/clojure-by-example/README.md

 ## Test

 There are spell checking tests.
-To run the test, use run the following commands.

 ```
 cp .aspell.en.pws ~/